 Practical gifts may not be at the top of every wish list, but some of the best gifts are those you never knew you needed.

-As you wrap up your holiday shopping, think about giving the gift of safety.
+For the holidays, birthdays, Father's Day or any occasion, think about giving the gift of safety.
 From emergencies to everyday hazards, these practical gifts will keep your friends and family healthy and safe:

 In case of emergency:

 - Emergency preparedness kit: After Hurricane Harvey, Houstonians learned valuable lessons about essential survival supplies.
 Buying the list of recommended supplies can add up quickly.
 Starter kits like this one from the American Red Cross are available from a variety of retailers and online.

 - NOAA crank weather radio: When the power goes out, when the batteries die, when the roads are still impassable, a crank radio can keep you connected to the outside world.
 Check out this review of the best crank radios of 2017.